ElliotRoosevelt/DS4002Project2/README.md

-# DS4002Project2
-Repo for DS 4002 Prototyping Class-Project 2

 ## Section 1: Software and platform used.
-Software: Jupyter Notebook, R, Excel, GitHub
-Add-on packages on Python Notebook: pandas, numpy, matplotlib, statsmodels.api, sklearn.metrics

-Platform: Mac and Windows
+**Software:** Jupyter Notebook, R, Excel, GitHub **Add-on packages on Python Notebook:** pandas, numpy, matplotlib, statsmodels.api, sklearn.metrics **Platform:** Mac and Windows

 ## Section 2: A Map of our Documentation
-### Data
+## Data
 This folder contains:
-How to Obtain Initial Dataset file that describes how to access the InitialCOIDataset.csv and InitalPopulationDemographicData.csv
+* How to Obtain Initial Dataset file that describes how to access the InitialCOIDataset.csv and InitalPopulationDemographicData.csv
-Merged and cleaned FinalRichmondCoiInequality.csv
+* Merged and cleaned FinalRichmondCoiInequality.csv
-Data Appendix
+* Data Appendix
 ### Output
 This folder contains:
-Distribution of COI Scores across 2012 to 2021 Correlation heatmap for the entire dataset
+* Distribution of COI Scores across 2012 to 2021
+* Correlation heatmap for the entire dataset
-Regression model results
+* Regression model results
-Comparison of Actual and Predicted COI Scores for 2021 Visualization of Actual and Predicted COI Scores for 2021
+* Comparison of Actual and Predicted COI Scores for 2021
+* Visualization of Actual and Predicted COI Scores for 2021

 ### Scripts
 This folder contains: